patriciamagodev/patriciamagodev/README.md

 <!--**patriciamagodev/patriciamagodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

--😁 Tengo 35 años.
-Soy de Barcelona, Venezuela.
+-😁 Tengo 36 años.
+Soy de Venezuela.

 -💻 Estoy Aprendiendo Desarrollo Web Front-end.